The information does not usually directly identify you, but it can give you a more personalised web experience.

-For more detailed information about the cookies we use, or how to clear your browser data see our Cookies Notice
+For more detailed information about the cookies we use, or how to clear your browser cookies data see our Cookies Notice

-These cookies are necessary for the website to function and cannot be switched off in our systems.
-Strictly Necessary cookies enable core functionality such as security, network management, and accessibility.
 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
-These cookies do not store any personally identifiable information.
+We can't identify you from these cookies.

-These cookies enable the website to provide enhanced functionality and personalisation.
-They may be set by us or by third party providers whose services we have added to our pages.
-They enable basic functions such as seeing recently viewed products or searches.
-If you do not allow these cookies, then some or all of these services may not function properly.
+These help us personalise our sites for you by remembering your preferences and settings.
+They may be set by us or by third party providers, whose services we have added to our pages.
+If you do not allow these cookies, then these services may not function properly.

 These cookies may be set through our site by social media services or our advertising partners.
 Social media cookies enable you to share our content with your friends and networks.
-They are capable of tracking your browser across other sites and building up a profile of your interests.
-If you do not allow these cookies you may not be able to use or see the content sharing tools.
-Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
-They do not store directly personal information, but are based on uniquely identifying your browser and internet device.
-If you do not allow these cookies, you will still see ads, but they will not be tailored to your interests.If you wish to inactivate these cookies after acceptance, please follow the advice in our cookies notice
+They can track your browser across other sites and build up a profile of your interests.
+If you do not allow these cookies you may not be able to see or use the content sharing tools.

 From constitutions to wars and terrorism – Politics & International Relations covers a range of important issues.
 We also offer some of the best teaching in Human Resource Management (HRM) in both Scotland and the UK.
 Human Resource Management (HRM) is about the relationship between employers and employees and the ways in which people are managed in the workplace.
 Why Politics and International Relations and Human Resource Management at Strathclyde?Join a vibrant research and teaching

 From constitutions to wars and terrorism – Politics & International Relations covers a range of important issues.
 We also offer some of the best teaching in Human Resource Management (HRM) in both Scotland and the UK.
 Human Resource Management (HRM) is about the relationship between employers and employees and the ways in which people are managed in the workplace.
 Why Politics and International Relations and Human Resource Management at Strathclyde?Join a vibrant research and teaching environment for a first-class student experience, as evidenced by excellent scores in consecutive National Student Surveys.
 This is a leading School with a global reputation for both teaching and research.
 Benefit from award-winning international academics engaged in real-world research in various fields including elections and voting, public policy, political parties, comparative political systems, international relations and security studies.
-Politics & International Relations at Strathclyde is ranked 1st in Scotland for research impact beyond academia.
-It has a long tradition of engagement with both national and global media organisations, government, parliament and international organisations such as the EU and OECD.
+Politics & International Relations at Strathclyde has a long tradition of engagement with both national and global media organisations, government, parliament and international organisations such as the EU and OECD.
 Enhance your future employability by learning cutting-edge research skills in the areas of data science and quantitative and qualitative methods from leading scholars in the field.
 Politics & International Relations students benefit from opportunities for university internships, employer placements, international exchanges and work as paid research assistants for leading academics.
 Your CareerStrathclyde Politics and International Relations enhances graduate employability opportunities in careers in the civil service and areas of government, research, parliament, the media, education and commerce, among many other areas.